Find Affordable College Courses

 9 Yearly Graduations

 The most popular school in the United States for computational science students seekinga doctor's degree is Chapman University.
 Each year, around 9,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $58,250 per year, while in-state graduate students, on average, pay $37,538 per year.
-During the 2020-2021 academic year, 9 people received their doctor's degree in computational science from Chapman.
-Of these students, 33% were women and 33% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $62,400 per year, while in-state graduate students, on average, pay $38,604 per year.
+During the most recent year for which we have data, 9 people received their doctor's degree in computational science from Chapman.
+Around 14% of these students were from an underrepresented racial-ethnic group, and 57% were women.

 8 Yearly Graduations

 The University of Texas at Austin comes in at #2 on our list of the most popular colleges offering doctor's degrees in computational science.
-The average in-state tuition for full-time undergraduates is $11,752 per year, while in-state graduate students, on average, pay $12,050 per year.
-During the 2020-2021 academic year, 8 people received their doctor's degree in computational science from UT Austin.
+Roughly 50,400 attend the school each year.
+The average in-state tuition for full-time undergraduates is $11,678 per year, while in-state graduate students, on average, pay $12,012 per year.
+During the most recent year for which we have data, 8 people received their doctor's degree in computational science from UT Austin.

 4 Yearly Graduations

 The University of Texas at El Paso is the 3rd most popular school in the nation for students seeking a doctor's degree in computational science.
+Roughly 24,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,704 per year, while in-state graduate students, on average, pay $5,865 per year.
-The computational science program at The University of Texas at El Paso awarded 4 doctor's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 4 people received their doctor's degree in computational science from UTEP.
+Around 7% of these students were from an underrepresented racial-ethnic group, and 7% were women.

 #3